blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: `bool`

 #### eth_getFilterChanges

 ```c
 in3_ret_t eth_getFilterChanges(in3_t *in3, size_t id, bytes32_t **block_hashes, eth_log_t **logs);
 ```

-sets the logs (for event filter) or blockhashes (for block filter) that match a filter; returns <0 on error, otherwise no.

-of block hashes matched (for block filter) or 0 (for log filer)
+Sets the logs (for event filter) or blockhashes (for block filter) that match a filter; returns <0 on error, otherwise number of block hashes matched (for block filter) or 0 (for log filer).

 arguments:
 ```eval_rst